 - Compact design with maximum flexibility and extended life

 Flow liners or internal sleeves are optional features on standard Bellows Pump Connectors.
-Internal sleeves have several purposes.
+Inner sleeves have several purposes.
 Firstly is to minimize pressure loss.
-Next is to prevent bellows resonance in turbulent flow.
-Also prevent erosion of the bellows.
-Furthermore to prevent direct impingement of high temperature flow on the bellows.
+Next is to prevent bellows resonance in a turbulent flow.
+Also, prevent erosion of the bellows.
+Furthermore, to prevent direct impingement of high-temperature flow on the bellows.

-In this paragraph, I am going to talk about some of the EJMA has guidelines for bellows pump connectors and flow liners.
-Firstly flow liners are recommended for gas flow.
-Secondly liners are recommended for liquid flow.
-Next liners are designed for unidirectional flow, and flow conditions normally experienced in industrial and HVAC applications.
-Finally, for conditions involving bi-directional flow, high velocities, abrasive materials or extreme turbulence, consult the factory.
+This paragraph will discuss some of the EJMA guidelines for bellows pump connectors and flow liners.
+Firstly we recommend flow liners for gas flow.
+Secondly, liners are recommended for liquid flow.
+Next, flow liners for unidirectional flow and flow conditions are typically experienced in industrial and HVAC applications.
+Finally, for situations involving bi-directional flow, high velocities, abrasive materials, or extreme turbulence, consult the factory.